vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 - ionizing radation chapter attix, charged particle equilibirum,
 - Tb as a theranostic isotope, why are Tb isotopes important?
 - Lack of enriched 160Gd, implications for 161Tb production
+- counting statstics
+- we use a giger meuller counter, a CsI(Tl) scintiallation detector, general modes of operation of these detectors
+- Multichannel pulse analysis, pulse processing and shaping
+- overview of Germainum detectors
 Some fraction of the incoming particle energy is imparted to the kinetic energy of the compound nucleus to achieve conservation of momentum.